FreakC-Foundation/FreakC/TUTORIAL.md

 		OddOrEven[fnc] 1
 	)

-But with normal commands like Swear[fnc], you can use it however you want.
+But with normal commands like Yell[fnc], you can use it however you want.

 <br/>
-<b>Also, FreakC is case-sensitive, so you need to be strict with your code.</b>
+<b>Also, FreakC is case-sensitive only with commands with [tag], variables and other stuffs aren't.</b>

 <br/>
 <br/>